ZenGo-X/big-spender/README.md

 # BigSpender
-A tool for checking the BigSpender vulnerability in Bitcoin wallets.<br>
+A tool for checking the BigSpender vulnerability in Bitcoin wallets.
 This repository gathers a set of scripts for double spending at zero-confirmations, using Bitcoin's [Replace-by-Fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki).<br>
 For some vulnerable wallets, it allows a malicious sender to perform the following attacks:
 1. **Basic double-spend**: Attackers can exploit this problem by sending a victim a transaction of some value but with minimal fees (will be pending for a long time) and asking for some goods or services in return, then canceling the transaction immediately.
 Since the vulnerable wallets do not reflect cancellations and still show an incorrect balance, the victim will see their wallet’s balance has increased and believe the transaction to be complete.
 Therefore, the victim may provide the attacker with the goods or services without actually receiving any payment.